dmitry-voronkevich/vim-logcat/README.md

 - Highlight logcat tag with a difinitive color by keymapping `gt` or by command `LogcatHighlightTag`
 - Un Highlight logcat tag which was previously highlighted by keymapping `Gt` or by command `LogcatUnHighlightTag`
 - Navigation to the Start/End block marked by -->
+- Find tag and reverse find tag by pressing t and T in normal mode